gatimartin/SwahBERT/README.md

 **800K** | **32K (cased)** | **76.94** | **99.33** | **1.0562** |

+## Emotion Dataset
+We released the Swahili emotion dataset.
+The data consists of ~13K emotion annotated comments from social media platforms and translated English dataset.
+The data is multi-label with six Ekman’s emotions:  happy, surprise, sadness, fear, anger, and disgust or neutral.

 ## Evaluation
 The model was tested on four downstream tasks including our new emotion dataset